ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 **Relation to WCB Canon:**
 - WCB does **not** use the term “superhabitable.”
-- Instead, these criteria are encompassed within **Rheatic Planemos**, which refine the same concept for WCB internal classifications.
+- Instead, these criteria are encompassed within **Rheatic planemons**, which refine the same concept for WCB internal classifications.
 - External term is acknowledged for context but not adopted into lexicon.

 **Key Terms & Symbols:**
 - **Superhabitable [exo]:** external concept (Heller & Armstrong, 2014).
-- **Rheatic Planemos [neo]:** WCB equivalent classification.
+- **Rheatic planemons [neo]:** WCB equivalent classification.
 - **Carbon–Silicate Cycle [sci].**

 **Cross-Check Notes:**
-- Rheatic Planemos are already part of WCB classification.
+- Rheatic planemons are already part of WCB classification.
 - “Superhabitable” remains external-only, acknowledged but not canonized.
 - **Status:** [EXPANDED + EXO] — expands habitability framework with external criteria; adopts internal Rheatic equivalent.
 ---
 ---

-# Superhabitable Planemos
+# Superhabitable planemons

 **Definition**
-The concept of *superhabitable planemos* was proposed by René Heller and John Armstrong (2014) to describe worlds with physical, orbital, and stellar characteristics that make them **more conducive to rich, diverse biospheres** than Earth — though not necessarily more suitable for humanoid or Earthlike life.
+The concept of *superhabitable planemons* was proposed by René Heller and John Armstrong (2014) to describe worlds with physical, orbital, and stellar characteristics that make them **more conducive to rich, diverse biospheres** than Earth — though not necessarily more suitable for humanoid or Earthlike life.

 ---